On Air Now

 Friends, family and lecturers fill Great Hall as Hopwood Hall College celebrates higher education success.

-The evening concluded with special awards presented by Gary Buxton, Chair of the Corporation.
-The Award for Academic Excellence was given to Allan Doherty, a Level 4 Certificate in Education and Training graduate praised for consistently producing work to the highest standard.
-The Remarkable Achievement and Dedication Award was presented to 39-year-old Ragiba Mayilova, a HTQ Computing graduate commended for her unwavering enthusiasm and resilience.
+Two graduates received special awards presented by Chair of the Corporation, Gary Buxton MBE.
+The Award for Academic Excellence went to Allan Doherty, 38, a Level 4 Certificate in Education and Training graduate recognised for consistently outstanding work.
+Meanwhile, 39-year-old HTQ Computing graduate Ragiba Mayilova was honoured with the Award for Remarkable Achievement and Dedication for her enthusiastic approach to every challenge.

-Principal and CEO of Hopwood Hall College, Julia Heap, applauded the graduates, many of whom have already secured employment or moved on to postgraduate study.
+Julia Heap, Principal and CEO of Hopwood Hall College, applauded the graduates, many of whom have already secured employment or progressed to further study.
 “They are shining examples of how you can stay local and still go far,” she said.
 “We’re proud to offer the kind of higher education that changes lives here in Rochdale.”

 Do you have a story for us?
 Want to tell us about something happening in our Borough?